Boeing CEO Says Company Focused On Safety, Wont Discuss Financial Targets - UrduPoint

 Boeing CEO Says Company Focused On Safety, Won't Discuss Financial Targets

-Boeing, which has reported losses the last five years, had previously targeted 2025-26 as a time frame for returning to pre-pandemic levels of financial health.
+The manufacturer, which has reported losses the last five years, had previously targeted 2025-26 for returning to pre-pandemic levels of financial health.

 But Chief Executive Dave Calhoun refused to confirm or withdraw those forecasts as the company seeks to bolster quality control following a January 5 Alaska Airlines incident.